LASIK Risks and Complications

 Night Vision Problems

-Starburst effect, or starbursting, is a common complication or risk of LASIK or laser eye surgery.
-LASIK surgeons use the term “glare” to describe starbursts after LASIK.
-Patients with large pupils are at increased risk of experiencing severe forms of starbursts.
-All prospective patients should be warned of the risk of diminished night vision after LASIK.
+Starburst effect is a common complication of LASIK.
+Patients with large pupils are at increased risk of severe starbursts.
+All prospective patients should be warned of diminished night vision.

 Blurry Vision